AMTerp/UnityProjects/README.md

 Right now includes:
 - Walk around in first-person.
-- Point and shoot at static enemies.
+- Point and shoot at moving enemies.
+- Firing animation and recoil.
+- Working lift to get back onto castle walls if fallen off.
+- Simple castle model.

 For a detailed plan of features, see Castle Defender/Assets/To do.xlsx/.